-The visionary goals of the SLR Action Plan speaks to San Francisco's commitment to equitable resilience planning.
+The SLR Action Plan highlights the risk to both public and private assets, as well as the complex regulatory environment that governs coastal planning and development activities.
+It identifies actions that San Francisco can take now and in the near future to meet the planning.
 The City is mindful of the disproportionate impact disaster can have on our most vulnerable communities.
 When finalized, the Citywide Adaptation Plan will lay the groundwork for an adaptable city that recognizes and protects social as well as physical and economic value.
 It will help communities to participate in comprehensive planned response to sea level rise so that they are empowered to support efforts over the long term.
 Dependable and actionable information, transparency, and a common understanding of the shared responsibilities between public, private, and community interests will all be important for effective response.